MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 * Action taken by a user must be correctly reflected in third-party service. [*Must Fix*]
 * Modification requests by the user prior to confirmation of the action must be honored. [*Must Fix*]
 * Highly consequential tasks such as bulk delete must not be supported. [*Good-to-fix*]
-* Apps must be consistent with responsible AI checks.
-For more information, see [Apps with AI-generated content](teams-store-validation-guidelines.md#apps-with-ai-generated-content).

 [Back to top](#validation-guidelines-for-copilot-agents)

 ## Copilot agent must have Action or knowledge source

-If your Copilot agent doesn't have any nodes defined for actions or Graph connectors in the app manifest, the Copilot agent's responses are not grounded in a data source.
+Your Copilot agent must have nodes defined as actions or Graph connectors in the app manifest.
+If these aren't defined the Copilot agent's responses aren't grounded in a data source.
 These type of Copilot agents are not allowed. [*Must fix*]

 [Back to top](#validation-guidelines-for-copilot-agents)